openSUSE/news-o-o/_posts/2011-04-09-opensuse-weekly-news-issue-170-is-out.markdown

 Detailed results for logged-in openSUSE members are available at the [connect poll page](https://connect.opensuse.org/pg/polls/read/a_jaeger/12979/opensuse-release-versioning) and I have reproduced them here as well:

-  * A: old school: Like currently but only counting the right number until 3:
+  * A: â€œold schoolâ€: Like currently but only counting the right number until 3:

 55% (54 votes)

-  * B: Fedora style: Just integers:
+  * B: â€œFedora styleâ€: Just integers:

 29 % (28 votes)

-  * C: Ubuntu style: YY.MM:
+  * C: â€œUbuntu styleâ€: YY.MM:

 16 % (16 votes)